Indie music

 Indie music is known for its DIY, low-budget approach to music.

 Independent music (also commonly known as indie music, or simply indie) is a broad style of music characterized by creative freedom, low budgets, and a do-it-yourself approach to music creation.
 It originated from the liberties afforded by independent record labels.
 Indie music describes a number of related styles, but generally refers to guitar-oriented music that deviates from mainstream conventions.
 There are a number of subgenres of independent music which combine its characteristics with other genres, such as indie pop, indie rock, indie folk, and indie electronic.
 Additionally, in certain circles, the term indie has taken on a definition entirely based on the typical sound of independent music in the 1980s, losing its connection to production style.

 The origins of independent music lie in the early distribution of private press albums from the 1960s–1970s as well as late '70s British independent record labels, from the early alternative music scene such as Rough Trade, Factory, Industrial Records and Mute, which later contributed to the development of alternative rock music.
 NME released the influential compilation album C86 in 1986, which helped define indie rock.
 American independent music first emerged in the 1980s, and was spread via college radios, which led to the term college rock.
-Styles that evolved out of indie music and reached wide commercial success in the 1990s include grunge (Nirvana, Pearl Jam, and the Smashing Pumpkins) and Britpop (Blur, Pulp, and Oasis).
+Styles that evolved out of indie music and reached wide commercial success in the 1990s include grunge (Nirvana, Pearl Jam) and Britpop (Blur, Pulp, and Oasis).
 In the 21st century, due to the internet, indie music saw a global spread in popularity, as music fans were no longer dependent on physical publications to find new music.

 Independent record labels, important to the development of indie music, are characterized by their smaller operations, lower funding, and greater creative control as compared to major labels.
 Independent labels use a variety of methods of distribution, with the label generally owning the copyright for the sound recording.
 They generally give smaller advances, or sometimes no advance, and some may offer higher royalty splits than major labels.

 Characteristics

-Although "indie" was first used to described music released on independent record labels, the term grew to describe a specific sound because of the creative freedom of its initial bands and artists.
+Although "indie" was first used to describe music released on independent record labels, the term grew to describe a specific sound because of the creative freedom of its initial bands and artists.
 A defining characteristic of indie music is that artists retain much more creative control over their music as compared to major labels.
 Bands often have small budgets, and employ a do-it-yourself ethos which influences their sound.
 Indie music generally represents guitar-oriented music which strays away from commercial conventions.
 It often features lyrics that are earnest and emotive, with many cultural and sociopolitical references.
 Many artists signed to major labels have retained creative control and are still considered indie artists.